AbhyudayPuri/learnable-ISTA/README.md

 python train.py
 ```

 Incase you face any errors in running the above two commands, just check for the paths, as absolute paths have been given, instead of relative.
-So this might change depedning on your system, or file organization.
+So this might change depending on your system, or file organization.